 That can be a difficult question to answer.
 Consumers can generally be sued in the state where they took out the loan or the state where they currently live.
 Sometimes the statute of limitation will be based on the laws of the state described in the contract (in the case of credit cards, that will be spelled out in the credit card agreement).

 When it’s not clear which state’s SOL applies, it is often up to the court to decide.
 In a number of court cases, the statute of limitation that was shortest was applied.
 But that’s not true in all cases.
 That’s why it is helpful, if you are being sued for a debt, to consult with a consumer law attorney who can help you understand whether the statute of limitation has likely expired.

 If a creditor or collector has obtained a court judgment there is often a separate statute of limitation that applies to judgments.
-(Tip: If you have unresolved debts, be sure to at least get your free annual credit reports to see if any judgments are listed.)
+(Tip: If you have unresolved debts, be sure to at least get your free annual credit reports, as we mentioned, to see if any judgments are listed.)
 In many states, that time period is 10 years or longer, and judgments may be renewed.
 Learn more about how about judgments work here.

 Discover it® Secured